biolink/biolink-model/docs/index.md

      * [negated](negated.md) - if set to true, then the association is negated i.e. is not true
      * [object](object.md) - connects an association to the object of the association.
 For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.
      * [onset qualifier](onset_qualifier.md) - a qualifier used in a phenotypic association to state when the phenotype appears is in the subject
+     * [original_object](original_object.md) - used to hold the original object of a relation (or predicate) that an external knowledge source uses before transformation to match the biolink-model specification.
+     * [original_predicate](original_predicate.md) - used to hold the original relation/predicate that an external knowledge source uses before transformation to match the biolink-model specification.
+     * [original_subject](original_subject.md) - used to hold the original subject of a relation (or predicate) that an external knowledge source uses before transformation to match the biolink-model specification.
      * [p value](p_value.md) - A quantitative confidence value that represents the probability of obtaining a result at least as extreme as that actually obtained, assuming that the actual value was the result of chance alone.
      * [phenotypic state](phenotypic_state.md) - in experiments (e.g. gene expression) assaying diseased or unhealthy tissue, the phenotypic state can be put here, e.g. MONDO ID.
 For healthy tissues, use XXX.
      * [predicate](predicate.md) - A high-level grouping for the relationship type.
 AKA minimal predicate.
 This is analogous to category for nodes.